pdoc3/pdoc/README.md

 --------
 * Simple usage.
 Generate sensible API (+ prose) documentation without any special configuration.
-* Support for common docstrings formats (Markdown, numpydoc, Google-style docstrings) and some reST directives.
+* Support for common docstrings formats (Markdown, numpydoc, Google-style docstrings), LaTeX math, and some reST directives.
 * Support for PEP 484 type annotations.
 * pdoc respects `__all__` when present.
 * Inheritance used as applicable for inferring docstrings for class members.